ISO 9001 Business Improvement Tools - 5S

 The model aims to establish ways to get the maximum productivity out of your workplace as possible; you have to follow the steps one by one in the order with key milestones to achieve for each step.

+Apparently, according to my wife, I am terrible at this, especially when I do DIY work.
 The first step is designed to remove all unnecessary items from around you within the workplace.
 5S can be applied to all areas of the business, not just a machine shop.
 Offices are often in need of a sort which is why this methodology involves everyone within the organisation.

 It has been proven that if you only have things around you that you require to fulfil your tasks, you become more focused and do not get easily distracted.